liveview-native/liveview-client-swiftui/livebooks/markdown/swiftui-views.md

 A Button is a clickable SwiftUI View.

-The label of a button can be any view, such as a [Text](https://developer.apple.com/documentation/swiftui/text) view for text-only buttons or a [Label](https://developer.apple.com/documentation/swiftui/label) view for buttons with icons.
+A button's label can be any view, such as a [Text](https://developer.apple.com/documentation/swiftui/text) view for text-only buttons or a [Label](https://developer.apple.com/documentation/swiftui/label) view for buttons with icons.

 Evaluate the example below to see the SwiftUI [Button](https://developer.apple.com/documentation/swiftui/button) element.